* Did you realise what happens when you consume aspartame? Ordinary sugar is actually better for you, even if it does have a few more calories:

 * Butter, real butter, is good for you.
 The experts who tell you different are generally in the pay of Becel-Clover-Flora and their ilk directly or indirectly .

 And once you’re older, don’t let them tell you to spread it thinly.
-As we age, many of us need more fat to make our guts run smoothly.
-Just cut down on the crisps, or whatever you tend to go for ….
+As we age, many of us need more fat to make your guts run smoothly.
+Just cut down on the After Eights!

 veg: aubergines, french/runner/broad beans, calabrese, cauli, cucumbers, fennel, chard, spinach (beet), summer squash, sweetcorn, globe artichokes, beet, carrots, courgettes, cabbage, kohlrabi, lettuce, peas, peppers, radish, turnip, marrow, tomatoes, spring onions, salsify/scorzonera, samphire, rocket, watercress.